-Shiuwen created a teahouse called Floating Leaves with the intent of bringing Eastern and Western cultures together in one room.
+Shiuwen created a teahouse called Floating Leaves with the intent of bringing Eastern and Western cultures together over a pot of tea.

-She grew up in Taiwan, where tea was simply a part of daily life.
-It was a way to bring friends together.
+She grew up in Taiwan, where her journey with tea began at her uncle’s tea table.
+For her, tea brings people together.
 In Seattle, tea developed a deeper significance for her.
-It's a connection to her home culture.
-Now she sees her position as a sort of bridge between East and West, sharing the simultaneously practical and abstract way the people of Taiwan see tea with an American audience.
+It's a tether to her home culture and a way to connect with her host culture.
+Now she sees her position as a sort of bridge between East and West, sharing the knowledge and teas she’s picked up from Taiwanese tea masters with an American audience.

 In Chinese, there is a word "Gui Ren" (貴人).
-Gui Ren are people that show up when you need them, and are an immense help in your life.
+Gui Ren are people that show up when you need them, and help you through challenges in life.
 Floating Leaves would not be here without the help of so many Gui Ren that have seen us through difficulty, growth, stagnation and the mundane.

 Thank you all so much for your support!